auth0/docs/articles/users/concepts/overview-user-metadata.md

 ## Auth0 APIs

-When you use the [Authentication API](/api/authentication), you can use the [Signup](/api/authentication?shell#signup) endpoint, in order to set the `user_metadata` for a user.
-Note though that this endpoint only works for database connections.
+When you use the [Authentication API](/api/authentication), you can use the [Signup](/api/authentication?shell#signup) endpoint to set the `user_metadata` for a user. **This endpoint only works for database connections.**

-For an example, refer to [Custom Signup > Using the API](/libraries/custom-signup#using-the-api).
+For an example of working with metadata during a custom signup process, see [Custom Signup > Using the API](/libraries/custom-signup#using-the-api).

 :::note
 You can also use the [GET /userinfo endpoint](/api/authentication#get-user-info) in order to get a user's `user_metadata`.
 To do so, you first have to [write a Rule to copy `user_metadata` properties to the ID Token](/rules#copy-user-metadata-to-id-token).